netreplica/nrx/README.md

 * Topology file for [Cisco Modeling Labs](https://developer.cisco.com/modeling-labs/) platform for network simulation
 * Graph data as a JSON file in [Cytoscape](https://cytoscape.org/) format [CYJS](http://manual.cytoscape.org/en/stable/Supported_Network_File_Formats.html#cytoscape-js-json)

-It can also read the topology graph previously saved as a CYJS file to convert it into Containerlab format.
+It can also read the topology graph previously saved as a CYJS file to convert it into other formats.

 # Table of contents